mckeeh3/akka-component-diagram-vscode-extension/README.md

 You can then use any Mermaid-compatible viewer or renderer to display the diagram.

+### **Viewing Mermaid Diagrams**

+To view the generated Mermaid diagrams in VSCode, you can use these extensions:

+* **Markdown Preview Mermaid Support**: Enables Mermaid diagram rendering in VSCode's built-in markdown preview
+* **Mermaid Preview**: Dedicated extension for viewing Mermaid diagrams
+* **Markdown All in One**: Includes Mermaid support along with other markdown features

+**Installation:**
+1. Open VSCode Extensions view (`Ctrl+Shift+X`)
+2. Search for "Markdown Preview Mermaid Support"
+3. Install the extension
+4. Open your generated markdown file
+5. Use `Ctrl+Shift+V` to open the markdown preview

+The diagrams will render automatically in the preview pane, showing your Akka component relationships with the configured theme and styling.

 ## **Configuration**

 The extension supports the following configuration options: